harrycresswell/harry/content/writing/22-07-26-page-site-params.md

 ## Combining .Site and .Page

-Remember my newsletter sign up form, from earlier?
-Recently I decided I wanted to be able to change the content in this form on a Page by Page basis.
+Remember my newsletter sign up form from earlier?
+At one point I decided I wanted to be able to change the content in this form on a page-by-page basis.

-Consider, my now depreciated [Learn Hugo](https://harrycresswell.com/learn-hugo/) page, where the title says “Sign up for Hugo course”.
-On every other page you will find “Monthly newsletter”, instead.
+To make sense of this, let’s consider a page I once had on this site called “Learn Hugo”, which has since been retired in favour of [a website of its own](http://practicalhugo.com/).
+On this now non-existant page, the title of the newsletter sign up said “Sign up for Hugo course”, whilst on every other page on this site it says “Monthly newsletter”.
+So how does this work?

-To acheive this, I added key-value pairs to the front matter of my *learn-hugo/index.md* file.
+To acheive this I added key-value pairs to the front matter of my *learn-hugo/index.md* file.
 That way I could override the initial values found in *data/settings/signup.yaml*:

 ```yaml
 ---